What is safety?

-Is it possible to achieve the following;
+Is it possible to achieve the following?:

-- Zero accidents or serious incidents?;
+- Zero accidents or serious incidents?

-- Freedom from danger or risks?;
+- Freedom from danger or risks?

 - Safety through regulatory compliance?

-What does it mean when we say, '...be safe…‘?
+What does it mean when we say ‘…be safe…‘?

-Following WWII, there were significant technological advances in aviation, including those advances in Safety.
-However the Human Machine Interface progress was not as rapid and nor was the Human to Human Interface.
+Following WWII, there were significant technological advances in aviation, including advances in Safety.
+However, the Human Machine Interface progress was not as rapid, nor was the Human to Human Interface.
 This evolved with early CRM and has become Human Factors / Non-Technical Skills knowledge.

-SMS and ICAO adaptation of it have been evolving since the early 1990s.
-It came as a recognition that both human and organisational factors contribute to an accident, incident or significant event.
+SMS and ICAO adaptation of HF have been evolving since the early 1990s.
+There came a recognition that both human and organisational factors contribute to an accident, incident or significant event.

-High Reliability Industries
+High Reliability Industry

-High reliability industries repeatedly deliver successful, predictable results in a dynamic, technologically complex, time-constrained, and high-hazard environment.
-Examples of HRIs include;
+High Reliability Industries repeatedly deliver successful, predictable results in a dynamic, technologically complex, time-constrained, and high-hazard environment.
+Examples of HRIs include:

-- off-shore Oil and Gas,
+- off-shore Oil and Gas

-- nuclear industry,
+- nuclear industry

-- space exploration,
+- space exploration

 - heavy mining

-Hallmarks of High Reliability Industries are;
+Hallmarks of High Reliability Industries include:

-- Look for low frequency/High consequence events
+- looking for low frequency/High consequence events

 Example; maintenance crews using work-a-rounds to achieve operational efficiency when they know a procedure might be contrary to SOPs.